QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

 Step 5: Compute stationary covariance matrices and population regressions
 -------------------------------------------------------------------------

-The computation of stationary covariance matrices step only requires a simple call to the ``stationary_distributions`` method of the ``quantecon.LinearStateSpace`` class.
-By appropriately decomposing the resulting covariance matrix of the state vector, we obtain the ingredients that we need for computing population regression coefficients.
+Computing stationary covariance matrices is accomplshed by
+calling the ``stationary_distributions`` method of the ``quantecon.LinearStateSpace`` class.

+By appropriately decomposing the covariance matrix of the state vector, we obtain the ingredients that we need to compute the population regression coefficients that we seek.

 .. math::